moustafaTarek/oscilloscope/README.md

 # How to run the project.

 1. put all the files in the same folder on the same location
 2. download needed packages in  web app folder (npm install ...)
 3. download a virtual port application i recommend VSPE app .
 4. connect the port (COM1) using VSPE
 5. using cmd go to web file location and write node index.js to start the server
+6. start proteus simulation
+7. open web page and write localhost:4000